- Unethical behavior has consequences for future business.

 - Build service and ethical climates that operate in tandem to guide service and ethical behaviors among employees without supervision.

-- Take corrective actions before unethical behaviors occur by periodically measuring employee perceptions of your company's ethical climate.
+- Business owners should take corrective actions before unethical behaviors occur by periodically measuring employees' perceptions of the company's ethical climate.

 - Service and ethical behaviors are most essential within turbulent or competitive markets, with competitive intensity being the most important.